oshi/oshi/UPGRADING.md

 New applications or applications requiring thread safety should use the 5.x branch.

-Existing applications may continue to use the 4.x branch, as feature parity will be maintained for the near future.
+Existing applications may continue to use the 4.x branch, but some new features dependent on the new interface API may not be backported.

 ## API Changes